macfields/datachallenge/README.md

 # datachallenge
-Submission for Harvard Data Science Animation Challenge
+Working on first draft of submission for Harvard Data Science Animation Challenge